iifl-logo

 During the year, the composition of the Stakeholders Relationship committee was as follows:

-During the financial year Once (1) Meeting of the Committee were held on February 08, 2023.
-Independent Director
+During the financial year Once (1) Meeting of the Committee were held on February 08, 2025.
+The attendance details of each Member of the Committee are as below:

-During the year under review, the Independent Directors met on February 08, 2023, inter alia, and transacted the following business:
+During the year under review, the Independent Directors met and transacted the following business:

 The familiarization program is conducted to update the Directors on the roles, responsibilities, rights and duties under the Act and other statutes and about the overall functioning and performance of the Company.